lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-09-CTT_in_Isabelle.md

 to Beeson.
-And the claim is that there is no need for the complicated proof of an identity to be preserved in the elements of identity types, merely the fact of the identity itself, which is trivial to verify in any particular instance.
+And the claim is that there is no need for the complicated proof of an identity to be preserved in the elements of identity types, merely the fact of the identity itself, which is trivial to check by calculation in any particular instance.

 The ability to erase the derivations of identities is powerful.
 It was the foundation of my